 These are more serious don’ts.
 That means if you do something from this list, we might ban you right away.

-- Link to pirated and/or harmful content, like Trojan horses or adult-themed things.
-That’s not allowed and will result in account action.
+- Link to or discuss pirated and/or harmful content: Such as Trojan horses.
+That's not allowed and will result in account action.

 - Do anything illegal.
 That includes: